EduardoRodriguesF/quartz/doc/quartz.1.md

 : Print the context in use.

 ## ls, list
-List all available endpoint handles.
+List all available handles.

 The options are as follows:

 **\-\-depth** *N*
-: Set a limit for how deep the listing goes.
+: Set a limit for how deep the listing goes in sub-handles.
 For reference, a depth of 1 would show top-level handles.

 ## use <*HANDLE*>...
-Switch to an endpoint by its handle.
-Using an endpoint allows for operations like *send*, *edit* and other endpoint commands.
+Switch to a handle.
+Using a handle with endpoint allows for operations like *send*, *edit* and other endpoint commands.

 ## send
-Send the request using the current endpoint and outputs the response.
+Send the request using the current handle's endpoint and outputs the response.

 ## rm, remove <*HANDLE*>...
 Delete the specified handle recursively.

 ## show [*HANDLE*]...
-Display the *endpoint.toml* file of the specified endpoint.
+Print endpoint informations at a handle.

 If no handle is provided, quartz will display the currently active endpoint.

 The *endpoint.toml* file only includes **URL**, **method**, and **headers**.
 To get the request body, see *body* command.

 ## edit
-Opens an editor to modify *endpoint.toml* in use.
+Open an editor to modify endpoint in use.

 The original file is used, so malformed TOML files might break the endpoint alltogether.